armakuni/rust-fizz-buzz/README.md

-# Fizz BUzz using Rust
+# Fizz Buzz using Rust
 To run:
 ```
 cargo run